WILLIAMSTAMP/Open-AI-Voice-Assistant/README.md

 \```
 node server

-NOTE: you will get this error when running server before you register a user. \n (base) PS C:\Users\William\Desktop\Open-AI-Voice-Assistant\Server> node server Bot data preloaded successfully
+NOTE: you will get this error when running server before you register a user.

+(base) PS C:\Users\William\Desktop\Open-AI-Voice-Assistant\Server> node server Bot data preloaded successfully
 Server is running on http://localhost:3001